Khalilsqu/GIFtoolsCookbook/content/basicFunctionality/import/data/importEMdata.rst

 Import XYZ EM data
 ^^^^^^^^^^^^^^^^^^

-Both FEM and TEM data can loaded from a general column file that contains position and multiple data channels.
+Common to both FEM and TEM, data be can loaded from a general column file that contains position and multiple data channels.

 .. figure:: ../../../../images/importFEM_other.png
     :align: center